mascarenhas/alien/doc/alien.md

 ---------

 * 0.4.0
-  * Windows support - stdcall ABI, including for callbacks
+  * Windows support - stdcall ABI, including stdcall callbacks
-  * alternate syntax for defining types
+  * alternative syntax for defining types
-  * mutable buffers
+  * mutable buffers, wrapping lightuserdata in a buffer
   * alien.to*type* functions take optional length argument
   * callbacks are callable from Lua
   * alien.funcptr turns a function pointer into an alien function
   * improved library finding on Linux/FreeBSD, using ldconfig
   * alien.table utility function (wrapper for lua_createtable, useful for extensions)
   * alien.align utility function to get data structure alignment
+  * arrays built on mutable buffers
 * 0.3.2 - fixes callback bug on NX-bit platforms
 * 0.3.1 - initial release with libffi
 * 0.3 - retracted due to license conflict